 Today’s all about The Magnificent Mile.
 Start the morning with a visit to Ghirardelli Ice Cream & Chocolate Shop and make their sugar-coated dreams come true.
 Then head over to indoor Water Tower Place for equally dream-inspired shopping at the likes of American Girl Place and Candyality.

 Harry Caray’s 7th Inning Stretch combines with the Chicago Sports Museum on Water Tower Place’s 7th floor, making lunch easy breezy.
 Have the kids try Bird on a Biscuit with fried chicken and honey on a buttermilk biscuit, one of the many fan favorites.

 Afterwards, head into the highly interactive Chicago Sports Museum, where kids can test their skills against some of the all-time greats, use CSI-type technology to unravel some of Chicago’s most infamous sports mysteries, step into a replica broadcast booth and call a game just like Harry Caray, and so much more.

-Grab a bite at Mity Nice Bar & Grill at Water Tower Place before venturing out for a one-of-a-kind observation deck experience.
-Right next door at 875 N. Michigan Ave. (formerly the John Hancock Building), TILT is an enclosed moving platform that literally tilts you out and over The Magnificent Mile, while 360 CHICAGO gives you in-the-round views of the city skyline and Lake Michigan from 1,000 feet up.
+Grab a bite at The Cheesecake Factory or Benihana at 875 N. Michigan Ave. (formerly the John Hancock Building).
+Then head up to 360 CHICAGO, which gives you in-the-round views of the city skyline and Lake Michigan from 1,000 feet up.
+It’s also home to TILT, a heart-pounding thrill ride that literally tilts you out over The Magnificent Mile.
 Open late into the evening, seeing all the city lights aglow from this vantage point is jaw-dropping whatever your age.